- About Contentful

 Test the connection

-Once you have completed the above, you should be presented with a screen that has a button to test the connection.
-Clicking on the button, you will be brought to the IDP login screen.
-After logging in, you will be returned to the setup page, which will now indicate the pass/fail status of the setup.
+Once you have added the IdP details, you will need to test the connection by clicking Test Connection.
+By clicking on the button, you will be brought to the IDP login screen.
+After logging in, you will be returned to the setup page, which will now indicate the pass/fail status of setup

 How do I deprovision users?